Sweden will reopen rape case against WikiLeaks' Assange

 If convicted, Assange faces a maximum of four years in prison in Sweden.

-Assange's Swedish lawyer Per E. Samuelsen told Swedish broadcaster SVT that he was "very surprised" by the decision to reopen the case and maintained that his client is innocent.
+Assange's Swedish lawyer Per E. Samuelson told Swedish broadcaster SVT that he was "very surprised" by the decision to reopen the case and maintained that his client is innocent.

+"I think it is wrong to put this burden on him now when he is in prison in the U.K.," he added.

 Kristinn Hrafnsson, the editor-in-chief of WikiLeaks, said in a statement: "Assange was always willing to answer any questions from the Swedish authorities ...
 This investigation has been dropped before and its reopening will give Julian a chance to clear his name."

-Note: CORRECTION: (May 13, 2019, 10:02 ET): An earlier version of this article misspelled the last name of Assange's Swedish lawyer.
-He is Per E. Samuelson, not Samuelsen.